 Cleanliness is supposedly next to Godliness, and there’s no denying that the clean lines associated with steel constructs lend themselves to congregational worship on various platforms and levels.
 And where more normally you might have once seen quintessential American churches crafted from white-painted clapboard (as popular in New England), red bricks and other more traditional materials and methods, today you’re just as likely to observe a far more contemporary look and feel to the nation’s places of cross-denominational worship.
 Steel is certainly enjoying its well-deserved time in the religiously-themed architectural spotlight in terms of popping up across America in the guise of churches, and understandably so when realising how effortlessly it ticks the required boxes.
 Practicality, versatility, simplicity of construct; these are all key components readily describing the popularity of steel in the context of US churches and help to explain why it’s enjoying its only renaissance period.

-It’s all part of the natural evolution process when you look at the subject more closely, as where once back in the pantheons of time it was all about shaping and moulding the future of US religions around Gothic revival and red-bricked, white-pillared colonial structures, this accepted design language eventually gave way to the timely emergence of new materials on the congregational block during the 1950s and 60s; namely brick, clay, stone and solid wood, which succeeded the more conservative constructional values used earlier.
+It’s all part of the natural evolution process when you look at the subject more closely, as were once back in the pantheons of time it was all about shaping and moulding the future of US religions around Gothic revival and red-bricked, white-pillared colonial structures, this accepted design language eventually gave way to the timely emergence of new materials on the congregational block during the 1950s and 60s; namely brick, clay, stone and solid wood, which succeeded the more conservative constructional values used earlier.
 Inevitably as a country built to a large extent on the steel industry expanded its religious horizons as well as it’s architectural ones, a marriage of these two factors would be hard to resist.

 Armstrong Steel Continues to Spread the Word